stegmaja/TSE/README.md

 7. Create two directories where the outcome of the simulation is stored, `mkdir plots data`.
 8. Install all required packages by executing `pip install -r requirements.txt`.

 Alternatively, simply execute `install.sh` in the root directory to do all these steps at once.
 You may need to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.
+A common source of error during the installation is that you do not have [SSH keys to authenticate to the GitLab remote server](https://docs.gitlab.com/ee/user/ssh.html) in step 1.
+The quickest solution is to simply [download](https://mobse-webpage.netlify.app) the MOBSE directory and add it to the TSE directory.

 TSE runs stably with python 3 (you can check the python version on your machine by typing `python -V`) and the package versions listed in `requirements.txt`.
 Depending on your machine you may have to use `python3` instead of `python` in the following.